cseanburns/journal-issues/manuscript.md

 not attached to an issue.
 The DP "contains the full date on which the issue of the journal was published".
-This means that these journal articles may have at least two publication dates.
+This means that some journal articles may have at least two publication dates.
 For example, suppose an article is accepted by some journal and then is quickly made available,